15 AUGUST 2021

-This earthquake multiplies the saga of suffering for poor communities who have already been living through political uncertainty, a pandemic that has brought health services to its knees and a massive hunger crisis.
+This earthquake multiplies the saga of suffering for poor communities who have already been living through political uncertainty, a pandemic that has brought health services to their knees and a massive hunger crisis.

 During a Plan International emergency coordination call within hours of the earthquake, my Haitian colleagues warned me of a deadly storm that is expected to make landfall on this Caribbean Island nation, the poorest in the western hemisphere.
 It is just the beginning of another deadly storm season in Haiti.